There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Parco Donnortei (Fonni)

-It’s a stunning place and the fireplace (in case you visit in the winter months) with the friendly cats roaming about give it a homey touch.
+It’s a stunning place and the fireplace located in the common area (in case you visit in the winter months) with the friendly cats roaming about give it a homey touch.

 Sa Mandra (Alghero)

-One of the best places where to taste traditional Sardinian food, Sa Mandra is also an educational farm where kids can learn how to raise animals and make bread and cheese; and adults can have a gastronomic tour and try all the local delicacies.
+Located just outside Alghero, one of the prettiest small cities in Sardinia and a popular tourist destinations, Sa Mandra is one of the best places on the island to taste traditional Sardinian food, and also an educational farm where kids can learn how to raise animals and make bread and cheese; and adults can have a gastronomic tour and try all the local delicacies.

 Sa Mandra also has a museum about Sardinian crafts and traditional objects, to keep the memory of the Island’s past alive.